abinit/abinit/doc/tutorial/eph_intro.md

 # An overview of the EPH code

-This page provides a quick introduction to the new EPH driver integrated with the ABINIT executable.
+This page provides a quick introduction to the new electron-phonon driver integrated with the ABINIT executable.
 We discuss important technical details related to the implementation and the associated input variables.
 The drawbacks/advantages with respect to the implementation available in ANADDB are also discussed.